billyreycaballero/swift-in-terminal/README.md

 # swift-in-terminal
-Code with Swift in terminal
+Code with Swift in Terminal

 Note: You should install first Xcode into your Mac
 1. Open Terminal.